yogendra-kokamkar/embedded_systen_assign_2/README.md

  Date: 06/21/2018

+#The make file is in src directory.
+#USE $make build PLATFORM=MSP432 or $make build PLATFORM=HOST to build

 #This Assignment is my solution to Coursera's Embedded Software Essentials course specialization, module 2.

 # Familiarizes with GNU's gcc, Make, size, objcpy and objdump utilities.